Shihao-Yuan/SWD-HV-DFA/README.md

-## HV-SWD-DFA: H/V Spectral Ratio and Dispersion Modeling (Diffuse Wavefield Assumption)
+## HV-SWD-DFA: H/V Spectral Ratio and Surface Wave Dispersion Modeling (Diffuse Wavefield Assumption)

 Fortran implementation of H/V spectral ratio and surface-wave dispersion, with a thin Python wrapper.
-The Python API mirrors the original CLI behavior (no normalization) and offers simple functions for HV, dispersion and components.
+The Python API mirrors the original CLI and offers simple functions.

 - **Original authors**: HV‑INV project team (see headers in `HV.f90`)
 - **Modifications and API**: Shihao Yuan (`syuan@mines.edu`)

 ### DISCLAIMER:
 This is a development build.
-The code is incomplete and may contain errors, unstable functionality, or placeholders.
+The code may contain errors or unstable functionality.
 Contributions and feedback are welcome.

 ### Repository layout
 - `src/hvswdpy/`: Python package (wrapper)